Amy McFarland

 Amy McFarland (‘85, Communication Arts) is the senior designer and acting head of the graphic design department at the Los Angeles County Museum of Art.

-As McFarland says in her profile from “Fifty People to Watch” [Graphic Design USA, 2002], “the graphic treatment of each exhibition needs to complement what's inside the gallery, not compete.
+As McFarland shared in her profile from “Fifty People to Watch” [Graphic Design USA, 2002], “the graphic treatment of each exhibition needs to complement what's inside the gallery, not compete.
 I like to look at each project as if its subject matter had never been seen before by the public.
 Part of the design process for me is to pinpoint the essential emotions and thoughts prompted by the subject matter and reinterpret these through typography.
-My ultimate audience is the public, and I am always amazed that people do look at the graphic materials and do have reactions to them.” ...
+My ultimate audience is the public, and I am always amazed that people do look at the graphic materials and do have reactions to them.”

 Read more